 If your income doesn’t meet these guidelines, you can still get free cell service through FreedomPop.
 This service gives you 200 minutes of talk time per month, plus 500 messages and 50MB of data.
 FreedomPop provides coverage through WiFi whenever you’re within range of a WiFi hotspot and switches to 4G mobile broadband when you’re out of WiFi range.
 If you go over your data limit, your credit card is automatically billed $10 to “top up” your account.

 Today, we use our computers and smartphones for a huge range of tasks, from writing letters to paying bills.
 Each one of these tasks requires a different piece of software, and many of those programs are pricey.
-Microsoft Office, the popular productivity suite, costs nearly $150 for a single-PC copy.
+Microsoft Office, the popular productivity suite, costs a little over $100 for a single-PC copy.
 The deluxe version of the tax program TurboTax costs $55, and it has to be upgraded every year to keep up with changes in tax law.

 However, for nearly any function you can name, there’s a program out there that can do the same job for free.
 Some examples include the following:

 - Productivity.
 Apache OpenOffice is an open-source office software suite intended to do everything Microsoft Office can do for free.
 It includes word processing, spreadsheet, presentation, drawing, mathematical, and database software that runs on all major operating systems, including Windows, Mac OS, and Linux.
 It’s also designed to have the same look and feel as Office, so users will find it familiar and intuitive.
 For users who don’t need their files to be Office-compatible, another alternative is Google’s productivity suite.
 Its four programs – Docs, Sheets, Slides, and Forms – are available either as apps for your mobile device or as cloud-based software for your PC.